magento/merchdocs/src/marketing/reward-point-configure.md

     ![Customers configuration - actions for acquiring reward points by customer]({% link images/images-ee/config-customers-reward-points-actions-for-acquiring.png %}){: .zoom}
     [_Actions for Acquiring Reward Points by Customer_]({% link configuration/customers/reward-points.md -%})

-    - To display a message in the shopping cart that includes the rewards points earned for the purchase and the customer’s current reward point balance, set **Purchase** to `Yes`.
+    - To display a message in the shopping cart that includes the rewards points earned for the purchase and the customer's current reward point balance, set **Purchase** to `Yes`.

     - For **Registration**, enter the number of points earned for opening a customer account.